LiveLoveLinux/Cpu_Overclock_Onion_OS/README.md

 - Easy-to-use interface for selecting CPU clock speeds
 - Automatic detection of device type (Miyoo Mini vs Miyoo Mini Plus)
 - Different clock speed ranges based on device capabilities
-- Saves clock speed settings to RetroArch configuration
+- Saves clock speed settings to RetroArch & NDS configuration
-- Updates NDS emulator settings automatically
 - Visual indication of current clock speed
-- Smooth exit with goodbye message

 ## Installation

-1. Copy the application files to your Miyoo Mini device
+1. Download all files from this GitHub Repository to your computer.
-2. Ensure Python and Pygame are installed on your device
-3. Place the app in an accessible location on your device
+2. Insert the SD card of your device into your computer.
+3. Navigate to "App" folder on the SD card of your device.
+4. Create a folder called "CpuOverclock".
+(Must be named exactly this or else the icon for the application wont be displayed correctly).
+5. Copy all files inside the CpuOverclock folder.
+6. Place SD card back into your device and start the device.
+7. The "CPU Overclock" app will now be in the App section of Onion OS.

 ## Usage